Following the proper press release format is key to crafting an effective media pitch and helps to generate good publicity for your small business.

 Typically, this is presented as a call to action.

-The contact person you identify is, of course, up to your discretion.
-Usually, it would be your media coordinator or PR representative—or whoever assumes these responsibilities within your organization.
+The contact person is usually your media coordinator or PR representative — or whoever assumes these responsibilities within your organization.

 1. Identify Your Specific Business Goals